 - Start small — deposit what you can afford to lose entirely.
 Trade 0.01 lots.
 There is no rush.

 - Keep a trading journal — track every trade, the reasoning behind it, and the result.
-Our trading journal tool can help.
+Our trading journal template guide shows you exactly what to log.